gnieboer/tsp-redesign/pages/covid-19/rmd-changes.md

 **Q: What if I’ve already received a required minimum distribution in 2020 and it was more than 60 days ago?
 Can the TSP extend the 60-day deadline for rollovers?**

-Answer: If you received any withdrawal between February 1 and May 15 that is eligible for rollover, then the IRS has extended your 60-day rollover deadline to July 15th.
-If you received an RMD (or an installment payment that included an RMD) between February 1 and May 15, then you can roll those amounts over—to an IRA or eligible employer plan or back into your TSP account—provided that you do so by July 15th.
+Answer: If you received an RMD (or an installment payment that included an RMD) between January 1 and May 15, then you can roll those amounts over—to an IRA or eligible employer plan or back into your TSP account—provided that you do so by August 31.
 Use [Form TSP 60]({{ site.baseurl }}/forms/tsp-60.pdf), _Request for a Transfer Into the TSP_.
-You are eligible for this extended rollover period whether or not you have been affected by COVID-19.

 **Q: What does the TSP intend to do with the automatic RMD payments that were scheduled to occur either before the end of December 2020 (for separated participants who reached the age of 70½ before the end of 2019) or before the end of March 2021 (for participants whose first RMD year is 2020)?**